alexandru/OldBuzzEngine/README.md

 TheBuzzEngine is a simple commenting system, designed for Google App Engine, as a replacement for DISQUS and similar services.

+NOTE: THIS REPO IS CURRENTLY UNMAINTAINED.
+New development happens at [alexandru/buzzengine](https://github.com/alexandru/buzzengine/), but I switched the technological stack (the JVM, Scala, regular RDBMS) and it isn't meant to be deployed on Google's App Engine anymore.
+If anybody is interested in maintaining this repository, let me know.

 Install
 =======